vasilyprokopov/digitalocean-diagrams/README.md

 ![DigitalOcean Shared Responsibility Model](https://lucid.app/publicSegments/view/9e00f042-7416-4a75-acf1-65fb3e183dd8/image.png)

 ## Contact
-Vasily Prokopov, Solutions Engineer at DigitalOcean– [vprokopov@digitalocean.com](mailto:vprokopov@digitalocean.com)
+Vasily Prokopov, Solutions Engineer at DigitalOcean – [vprokopov@digitalocean.com](mailto:vprokopov@digitalocean.com)

 If you wish to learn more about DigitalOcean's services, you are welcome to reach out to the sales team at [sales@digitalocean.com](mailto:sales@digitalocean.com).
 A global team of talented engineers will be happy to provide assistance.